bdunnette/tryton-admin-manual/accounts.rst

 -------
 Account Type
 """"""""""""
-When the Chart of Accounts is installed correctly most of the fields are filled automatically.
+When the Chart of Accounts is installed correctly most of the fields are filled automatically; however, you can view or edit account types from the following menu:

 :menuselection:`Menu --> Financial Management --> Configuration --> General Account --> Account Types --> Account Types`

 The Account Type defines the structure of the accounting reports.